Forensic Science BSc (Hons)

 Facilities

-This course is taught predominantly in the Alison Gingell building at the Coventry University main campus and you will benefit from its state-of-the-art SuperLab+ where students learn to carry out a range of experimental techniques using the same equipment found in many hospital, commercial, police and research laboratories.
+This course is taught predominantly in the Alison Gingell building at the Coventry University main campus where you will benefit from using its state-of-the-art SuperLab+4.
+Here you'll learn to carry out a range of experimental techniques using the same equipment found in many hospital, commercial, police and research laboratories.

 Forensic sessions take place in the immersive crime scene simulation houses, outdoor search and decomposition facilities, as well as a realistic mock courtroom, where students gain first-hand experience analysing and presenting forensic evidence4.